misener/GRTTWaK-website/_posts/2017-03-12-episode-406-windsor.md

 ## Sponsor

 This episode is brought to you by the CAMH [One Brave Night for Mental Health](http://onebravenight.ca/grownups) challenge.
 On April 7, people across Canada will share one night to inspire hope for the 1 in 5 Canadians living with mental illness in any given year.
-You can step up and stay up to defeat mental illness.
+You can stand up and stay up to defeat mental illness.
 Visit [onebravenight.ca/grownups](http://onebravenight.ca/grownups) to register now.

 ## Show notes
 * [Support GRTTWaK.
 Become a patron](https://grownupsreadthingstheywroteaskids.com/support/?utm_source=podcast&utm_medium=referral&utm_campaign=406).